 Estonia’s work visa is eligible only for highly skilled professionals.
 A resident permit is subject to salary, depending on workers’ qualifications.
 You can find more information on https://www.workinestonia.com/working-in-estonia/work-permits/

 Germany offers a temporary resident permit for employment, only for highly skilled workers.
-Freelances, artists, etc. are eligible to apply for this visa. https://berlinstartupjobs.com/guide-working-in-berlin/types-of-german-work-permits-and-how-to-get-one/
+Freelancers, artists, etc. are eligible to apply for this visa.
+They also have a jobseeker visa for those intending to travel to the country to look for jobs. https://berlinstartupjobs.com/guide-working-in-berlin/types-of-german-work-permits-and-how-to-get-one/

 France offers a 4-Year Visa for highly skilled workers in the technology industry.
 A diploma is not needed, nor are there any hidden requirements.
 Visit for more information https://medium.com/frenchtech/france-is-going-all-in-to-help-its-startups-win-the-battle-for-global-talent-enter-the-new-french-c33311bc8510